ShirokovSe/ShirokovSe/README.md

 Hi, my name is Shirokov Serge.
 I'm studying to be a DL engineer.
-I'm really keep on DeepLerning.
+I'm really keep on DeepLearning.
 I find it extremly intersting.
 Here you can find my projects.